-- Briefly describe the general categories of investment partnerships and their attributes and activities, and - Summarize data from the IRS and industry sources on the size of partnerships that may designate themselves as being engaged in investment activities.
+- Briefly describe the general attributes and activities of investment partnerships, and - Summarize data from the IRS and industry sources on the size of partnerships that may designate themselves as being engaged in investment activities.

 As will be discussed below, these partnerships are typically lightly regulated and there is often little public information available on them.